AI Governance

 The Standards Gap: No Harmonised Standards Until Q4 2026

 CEN and CENELEC missed their 2025 deadline for harmonised technical standards.
 The draft QMS standard prEN 18286 entered public enquiry on October 30, 2025, with a publication target of Q4 2026 at earliest [CMS LawNow 2025].
 Until harmonised standards are adopted and published in the Official Journal of the EU, providers have no presumption of conformity [EU AI Act Art.
 40].
-This is the gap the Digital Omnibus “stop-the-clock” mechanism attempts to address.
+This gap is precisely why the adopted Digital Omnibus moved the high-risk deadline: the compliance framework was not ready to support full application on the original schedule.

+The audit fix.
 (1) Contact notified bodies now.
-If your system requires third-party assessment (biometrics, or any system without applied harmonised standards), begin the engagement process immediately.
+If your system requires third-party assessment (biometrics where harmonised standards are unavailable, or any system where standards have not been applied), begin the engagement process immediately.
 Capacity is limited.
 (2) Build your QMS using ISO 42001 + prEN 18286 draft structure as a scaffold.

 (3) When the harmonised standard finalizes, map existing documentation to official requirements.
 (4) Budget for the 4-year conformity certificate renewal cycle.
 Begin re-assessment planning in year three.
 Link to EU AI Act penalties and enforcement for the consequences of missing the deadline.

 Additional provisions favor smaller organizations.
-Small Mid-Caps (up to 750 employees or EUR 150 million turnover) receive streamlined documentation requirements [IAPP 2025].
-Legacy systems already on the market before rules apply remain without new certification if no significant design changes are made.
+The adopted package introduces a Small Mid-Cap category (up to 750 employees or EUR 150 million turnover) that receives simplified, proportionate documentation and registration requirements [IAPP 2025].
+Legacy high-risk systems already on the market before the obligations apply are not required to obtain new certification unless they undergo significant design changes.

-The EU AI Act high-risk compliance program has 14 distinct requirements, no harmonised standards, and a deadline the Digital Omnibus has not yet moved.
-Organizations treating August 2, 2026 as a planning assumption rather than a hard deadline will face enforcement actions, not the organizations who started too early.
+The EU AI Act high-risk compliance program has 14 distinct requirements, no harmonised standards yet, and a deadline the adopted Digital Omnibus has moved to December 2, 2027 for stand-alone Annex III systems and August 2, 2028 for systems embedded in regulated products.
+The organizations that read the deferral as permission to wait, not the ones who started early, will meet enforcement unprepared.
 Start with Article 6 classification.
 Build the Article 9 risk management system.
 Everything else follows from those two foundations.

 Frequently Asked Questions